 B. controlled market

 39. Which of the following characterizes communism?

 A. state ownership

 C. unequal social status

 D. invisible hand

-40. The above infographic defines “water footprint” as the volume of water needed for the production of goods and services consumed by a country’s inhabitants.
+40. The above infographic defines “water footprint” as the volume of water needed for the production of goods and services consumbe by a country’s inhabitants.
 Which country has the highest water footprint per capita?

 D. United States